 Here are the information provided about the map:

-- Note that you are provided only ONE lap of waypoints, YOU must handle the regeneration of waypoint between lap 1 and lap 2
+- Note that you are provided only ONE lap of waypoints, YOU must handle the regeneration of waypoint in lap 1

 - Collision Penalty: If your vehicle collides with the static environment with intensity more than 10000, it will be regarded as a major collision.
 In such an event, your vehicle will be penalized by restarting from the beginning of the current lap.
 Depending on the location of the major collision, therefore, your vehicle will have to re-run the current lap.